 We do not offer courses directly and are not able to give advice regarding which course you should take.
 However, you can find useful tips and our preparation materials, language activities and English games on our website.

-Please see our Exam Regulations for more details.
+Please also see our Exam Regulations.